Twinning - Q and A

 The French host family will take you out to interesting places locally, and talk to you (in French or English as you wish) about life in France.

-For this millennial visit, here will be processions and sideshows and reenactments and other events to celebrate.
+For the millennial visit, there are processions and sideshows and reenactments and other events to celebrate.

 Q: How do we get back?